Fehiroh/Scaled_unemployment_county_map/README.md

  ```
  ### Explaining the Mutations Above
  Without the mutation above, the choropleth shows which are the worst counties for unemployment,
- in relation to the entire country ; this has a wide spread which
+ in relation to the entire country; this has a wide spread which
  buries a lot of context.
 Additionally, we want to go with unemployment RATE,
  rather than unemployment count to make comparisons possible between counties
- with wide variations in populace.
+ with large differences in populace.
 By normalizing each county's  unemployment within the
  context of contemporary unemployment rate state it belongs to,
   we get to see if counties are performing poorly relative to it's state.
  In other words, a low-severity purple county can actually have a better